WEARING YOUR uscg approved Personal Flotation device

 • Some styles are not intended for weak or non swimmers.
 Read the label and be honest.

-• Most adults only need 7 to 12 pounds of buoyancy (31 to 53 Newtons) to keep their heads above water.
+• Most adults only need 7 to 12 pounds of buoyancy, 31 to 53 Newtons, to keep their heads above water.

-How do lifejackets save lives?
+How do personal flotation devices save lives?

 • By providing buoyancy if you unexpectedly enter the water.